JohnMiz/TopCoderPractice/README.md

 ## Challenges

 1. AB - https://arena.topcoder.com/#/u/practiceCode/16319/46378/13642/1/325040
-I run the tests and everything is working, but when I submit, it tells me to try again.
+I ran the tests and everything is working, but when I submit, it tells me to try again.
 If you spotted an error, please let me know.